adityashrm21/adityashrm21.github.io/_posts/2018-10-2-Restricted-Boltzmann-Machines.md

 ---
 layout: post
-title: Understanding Restricted Boltzmann Machines
+title: Demystifying Restricted Boltzmann Machines
 ---

 In this post, I will try to shed some light on the intuition about Restricted Boltzmann Machines and the way they work.
 This is supposed to be a simple explanation without going too deep into mathematics and will be followed by a post on an application of RBMs.
 So let's start with the origin of RBMs and delve deeper as we move forward.